 The Career and Professional Development Center offers a vast array of services for career-oriented students.
 Our goal is to help students to become more confident in their professional development and networking abilities so that they are able to make

-The CPDC 2018 Annual Report will be released soon and will showcase student and alumni engagement, as well as networking and relationship building conducted by Career and Professional Development Center.
+The CPDC 2018–19 Annual Report showcases student and alumni engagement, as well as networking and relationship building conducted by the Career and Professional Development Center.

 A champion always has a strategy to win his or her competition.
 Good coaches help those athletes determine the necessary training and planning for success.

 So where do you start?
 Think freshman year is too early to be focusing on a career after graduation?
 It’s never too early!
 Use this checklist as a guide to help you get ahead of the competition.

 The Disney College Program is for students of all majors and backgrounds.
 Students may choose to take seven different courses while working at the Walt Disney World Resort in Orlando, Florida.
 This program provides a multitude of experiences in the areas